PrakyathReddy/solana-web3.js/README.md

    Now if u go to sol-explorer you will find updated balance after the airdrop.

 2. Show balance given an address

+3. TransferSol
+   From one account (with both public and private key) to another account (with Public key) Create a new wallet here to transfer sol from.
+   To avoid overriding existing wallet, run 'solana-keygen new --outfile' ~/.config/solana/id2.json' cat into the new address from previous command and copy the secret code, to create a keypair from it.
+   For that, first create a new uint8 array from the secret key.
+   Then, initialize the keypair by calling the 'from' secret keypair function on the keypair class.
+   Define another wallet to send the lamports to.
+   Add some Sol to the from keypair.